On the Universal Approximation Property of Deep Fully Convolutional Neural Networks: Sufficiency Results

-\subsection{Complete Proof of Theorem~\ref{thm:eqcode}}
+\subsection{Complete Proof of Theorem~\ref{thm:code}}

-In this section, we complete the proof of Theorem~\ref{thm:eqcode}.
-As discussed in the sketch of proof (Section~\ref{sec:proof:eqcode}), we first consider the case when there are no stabilizers to be dealt with. \paragraph{Step 1.}
+In this section, we complete the proof of Theorem~\ref{thm:code}.
+As discussed at the beginning of this section, we first consider the case when there are no stabilizers to be dealt with.